steve hackett - voyage of the acolyte

 Jeff Beck: Wired (1976)

-If my admiration for Blow By Blow was tempered at best, I wasn’t sure if Wired was going to be any better.
-A few more days spent watching ton of live videos showed me exactly what it is about Jeff Beck that was so influential: the guy was an absolute master when it came to dynamics, phrasing, and no one used the volume knob and whammy bar better than he did.
-Would that translate to a better studio album, especially one with a change of guard that now included some of the very same players that was inspiring him in the fusion world?
+If my admiration for Blow By Blow was lukewarm at best, I wasn’t sure if Wired was going to be any better.
+A few more days spent watching tons of live videos showed me exactly what it is about Jeff Beck that was so influential: the guy was an absolute master when it came to dynamics, phrasing, and no one used the volume knob and whammy bar better than he did.
+Would that translate to a better studio album, especially one with a change of guard that now included some of the very same players who were inspiring him in the fusion world?
 I like Wired more: there are a few small issues here and there, but to my ears this sounds like the fulfillment of what Beck was shooting for on his previous album.

 Continue reading “Jeff Beck: Wired (1976)”